QizhiPei/SSM-DTA/README.md

 # Simple yet Effective methods to Improve the Drug-Target Interaction Prediction

 This repository contains the code and data link for Simple yet Effective methods to Improve the Drug-Target Interaction Prediction.
+Our model achieves significant results compared to traditional and recent baselines.
 We implement our method based on the codebase of [fairseq](https://github.com/pytorch/fairseq).
+If you have questions, don't hesitate to open an issue or ask me via <peiqz@mail.ustc.edu.cn> or Lijun Wu via <lijun.wu@microsoft.com>.
+We are happy to hear from you!

 ## Model Architecture

 ![](./img/arch.png)

-# Requirements and Installation
+## Requirements and Installation
 * Python version == 3.7.11
 * PyTorch version == 1.10.2
 * Fairseq version == 0.10.2